Taylor Heinicke’s past two WFT starts are testing Ron Rivera’s belief in his QB

-Rivera said he didn’t need to play Allen to evaluate him — Allen started 17 games for Rivera from 2018 to 2020 — and emphasized he would only change quarterbacks if it was necessary.
+Rivera said he didn’t need to play Allen to evaluate him — Allen started 17 games for Rivera from 2018 to 2020 — and emphasized he would change quarterbacks only if it was necessary.

 “I don’t want to put anything out there like that,” Rivera said when asked what could prompt him to bench Heinicke for Allen.
 “But you’ll notice it.
 You’ll see it.”